Hollow Earth: In fiction

 The idea was used by Edgar Rice Burroughs in the seven-novel "Pellucidar" series, beginning with At the Earth's Core (1914).
 Using a mechanical drill, called the Iron Mole, his heroes David Innes and Professor Abner Perry discover a prehistoric world called Pellucidar, 500 miles below the surface, that is lit by a constant noonday inner sun.
 They find prehistoric people, dinosaurs, prehistoric mammals and the Mahar, who evolved from pterosaurs.
 The series ran for six more books, ending with Savage Pellucidar (1963).
 The 1915 novel Plutonia by Vladimir Obruchev uses the concept of the Hollow Earth to take the reader through various geological epochs.

 In recent decades, the idea has become a staple of the science fiction and adventure genres across films (Children Who Chase Lost Voices, Ice Age: Dawn of the Dinosaurs, Aquaman and the MonsterVerse), television programs (Inside Job, Slugterra, and the third and fourth seasons of Sanctuary), role-playing games (e.g., the Hollow World Campaign Set for Dungeons & Dragons, Hollow Earth Expedition), and video games (Torin's Passage and Gears of War).
 The idea is also partially used in the Marvel Comics universe, where there exists a subterranean realm beneath the Earth known as Subterranea.
 The Super Nintendo Entertainment System (SNES) video game Terranigma features this concept in the opening and closing acts of the game.

 The Hollow Earth is a key location in Legendary Pictures's MonsterVerse franchise, being the point of origin of the Titans and the strange animals of Skull Island.
 Initially being teased in Kong: Skull Island and Godzilla: King of the Monsters, a full expedition into the Hollow Earth is a primary focus of Godzilla vs. Kong, its sequel Godzilla x Kong: The New Empire, and the Monarch: Legacy of Monsters TV series.

-Owen Egerton's book Hollow: A Novel uses the Hollow Earth concept and includes a trip to find an entrance to the hollow Earth lead by con artist but the title also works as a recurring metaphor in a story of grief and despair.
+Owen Egerton's book Hollow: A Novel uses the Hollow Earth concept and includes a trip to find an entrance to the Hollow Earth led by a con artist but the title also works as a recurring metaphor in a story of grief and despair.